squarebe/Thermostat2/readme.md

 Power saving mode is on by default
 You can reset the temperature to 20 by hitting the reset button The thermostat should colour the display based on energy usage - < 18 is green, < 25 is yellow, otherwise red

+added weatherAPI function shows the current temperature, soon will be selectable by user. you will need an APIKEY in a secrets file to get this to function!!